flightjs/generator-flight/README.md

 JavaScript framework, [Flight](http://twitter.github.io/flight).

 This is a [Flight](http://twitter.github.io/flight) generator for [Yeoman](http://yeoman.io/).
-You also get access to several sub-generators which can be used to easily scaffold individual component, mixin, page, and spec files.
+It provides several sub-generators to easily scaffold component, mixin, page, and spec files for applications or standalone packages.

 ## Recommended setup